Strongly regular and strongly walk-regular graphs that admit perfect state transfer: Strongly walk-regular graphs

 \begin{lem}[{\cite[Theorem~2.6]{vD}}] Let $\G$ be a connected $k$-regular graph on $n$ vertices with spectrum $\{ [k]^1, [\theta_1]^{m_1}, [\theta_2]^{m_2}, [\theta_3]^{m_3} \}$, and let $m = \frac{n-1}{3}$.
 Then one of the following holds: \begin{enumerate}[(i)] \item $m_1 = m_2 = m_3 = m$ and $k \in \{m, 2m\}$, \item $\G$ has precisely two distinct integral eigenvalues, or \item $\G$ has four distinct integral eigenvalues. \end{enumerate} Moreover, if $\G$ has precisely two distinct integral eigenvalues, then the other two have the same multiplicities and are of the form $\frac{1}{2}(a \pm \sqrt{b})$ with $a,b \in \MB{Z}$. \end{lem}

-Therefore, it is sufficient to investigate (i), (ii), and (iii) in Lemma~\ref{0109-1} separately for perfect state transfer and periodicity of genuine strongly walk-regular graphs.
+Therefore, we investigate (i), (ii), and (iii) in Lemma~\ref{0109-1} separately for perfect state transfer and periodicity of genuine strongly walk-regular graphs.
 In the following sequence of statements, we show that genuine strongly walk-regular graphs in cases~(i) and~(ii) do not satisfy the condition~\eqref{0314-1}, whereas graphs in case~(iii) that satisfy the condition~\eqref{0314-1} have their eigenvalues $(\theta_1, \theta_2, \theta_3) = (\frac{k}{2}, 0, -\frac{k}{2})$.

 \begin{lem} Let $\G$ be a genuine strongly walk-regular graph with spectrum $\{ [k]^1, [\theta_1]^{m_1}$, $[\theta_2]^{m_2}, [\theta_3]^{m_3} \}$.
 Suppose that $\frac{2\theta_i}{k}$ is an algebraic integer for every $i \in \{1,2,3\}$.
 Then, the multiplicities $m_1$, $m_2$, and $m_3$ cannot all be equal. \end{lem} \begin{proof} Suppose, for contradiction, that $m_1 = m_2 = m_3 =: m$.
 We may assume that $\theta_1 > \theta_2 > \theta_3$ without loss of generality.
 The eigenvalues $\lambda$ of $\G$ excluding $k$ satisfy $-k \leq \lambda < k$.
 Moreover, since $\G$ is not complete, applying interlacing for a $2$-coclique yields $\theta_1 \geq 0$.
 In addition, since the sum of the eigenvalues is zero, we have